 - Data analytics and visualization tools provide better transparency in the way people use electricity.
 Analytics extract insights from raw usage data, create illustrative charts and graphs and send them to easy-to-read dashboards.
 Thus, people get a better understanding of their usage habits and adjust them accordingly.
 By the way, this information is equally important for both households and utility companies.

 - Installing an IoT smart energy device, for example, a smart thermostat like Ecobee of Nest, everyone can join the environmental initiative, cut down on energy consumption and lessen the greenhouse effect they are responsible for.

 - IoT applications in green energy systems for smart cities work at a bigger scale.
 These systems collect big data on electricity consumption—historical and real-time.
 This data properly cleansed and processed help generate important insights for environmentalists, researchers and conservation strategists.

 How to monitor and control electricity consumption using IoT for households and utility companies.

 IoT in energy sector is usually associated with extremely rewarding projects.
 These are complex systems that bring true value to both people and the environment.
 As a rule, this means working with different stakeholders and multiple interests in mind, a wide technology stack and focusing on the benefits of multiple end users.

 At Digiteum, we have worked in various areas of IoT design and development from hardware integration to ML-based pattern recognition and data analytics.
 As for the green energy IoT projects, we offer a wide array of services.
 For example:

-- We can connect the necessary power consuming devices and appliances in your space into a common network and enable remote control and management of the network by means of convenient web and mobile interfaces.
+- We can connect the necessary power-consuming devices and appliances in your space into a common network and enable remote control and management of the network by means of the convenient web and mobile interfaces.